rainis-gianluca/5D_Deadfish_With_Multiverse_Time_Travel/README.md

 # Implementation
 You can select the interpreter in the programming language that you prefer, and after compile it you just have to give it the location of the .5dd file.
-(It works also with the .txt files)
+(It works also with the .txt files and with the most common file extensions)

 Remember to give to the interpreter the position of the file without the '"'.